brettmillerb/Pester-Wiki/What's-New-in-Pester-3.0?.md

 The `-EnableLegacyExpectations` switch of `Invoke-Pester` has been removed, marking the end of support for the old `$result.Should.Be($expected)` syntax of performing assertions.
 All test scripts must now use the newer pipeline syntax of `$result | Should Be $expected`.

+###Full support for running Pester tests with StrictMode enabled.

+Pester's own internal test suite now enables StrictMode, to make sure that the code all works under these conditions.
+There should no longer be any bugs introduced related to this setting.

 ###Numerous other small improvements and fixes

 These shouldn't produce breaking changes, but a number of other little fixes were made during the v3.0 development process: